Carrieukie/Candy-Network-Bound-Resource/README.md

     * Display data from your cache when there's no internet.

-    * Display data from your cache as placeholder instead of a loading screen.
+    * Display data from your cache as placeholder instead of a loading screen as you fetch fresh data from the internet.

 You can easily achieve the above use cases using this algorithm, by making just a few adjustments.
 It works well with the Android architecture component.